ME AND THREE GIRLS, LOTS OF GIGGLES.

 The conversation is quick and flowing.
 We discuss everything ranging from Bruno Mars’ height to how they are planning on sneaking their partners into the hotel they are staying at, later that night… They bicker like sisters, which is hardly surprising because they’ve become family.

 Formed in January 2011 by the mastermind behind it all, Jo Perry, the girls instantly clicked.
 As Alex says, ‘it all kind of comes naturally to us’.
 It’s clear that there’s ease to the way that they work.
 Karis says that if they lived together, they would live in the ‘middle of the West End, Regent St, a penthouse…’, and then Courtney starts describing the ‘leopard-print theme, the candy floss…it would have to be a crazy house’.
-Yet, this pad would need to be big enough for their big personalities so I guess it’s good right now they can still retreat back to their own places come night-time and have some ‘me’ time.
+Yet, this pad would need to be big enough for their big personalities so I guess it’s good right now that they can still retreat back to their own places come night-time and have some ‘me’ time.
 After all, it has been a mad, whirlwind of a year.

 The highlight of which was going to LA, they say, because they were able to do ‘amazing things with amazing people’, including recording with the Linda Perry.
 Courtney declares that it was a big ‘wow’ moment.